|Typically Open:||Year Round|

 Follow the road down and through this tight drainage area.
 There are many of these drainage areas along the trail, but this was the most notable in terms of difficulty.

-Suitable for a small group.
-In the evening, watch the headlights of the vehicles along the White Rim Trail across the river and in the morning wake up to excellent views of Canyonlands Island in the Sky mesa.
+This camp is suitable for a small group.
+In the evening, watch the headlights of the vehicles along the White Rim Trail across the river and in the morning wake up to excellent views of Canyonlands Island in the Sky Mesa.

 Stay on the trail and follow south.
 This is the most western extent of Hatch Point where the desert opens up into a wider expanse to the west and the south.

 Continue along the road.
 This camp area is large enough for a big group but would be terrible in rain with its evidence of sediment washing through the area.